ZC-BOM/optimal-interpolation/README.md

 a) Through Jupyter Notebooks

   i) Copying all the individual files (except run_si.bash) into individual cells in a Python notebook. env.sh has to be in the first cell, si_satellite_grid.py has to      be in the last cell.
-In the env.sh cell, remove references to exporting and define paths as Python variables instead.
+In the env.sh, config.conf and si.conf cells, remove references to exporting and define paths as Python variables instead.

   ii) Ensure all paths in env.sh exist.